 To display all parameters that have automation: toggle the Show Favorites/All button to the All setting and icon.

 The list of automated parameters can also be accessed from the top of the Parameter chooser list.

 8.1.5.
 Recording Automation

-The automation write mode is set by clicking on the Automation Write mode menu in the window header's transport controls section.
+The automation write mode is set within the Play menu in the window header's transport section.